Spondylosis: Cause, Classification and Treatment Options without Surgery

 We may be biased, but our views on our methods are based on our accomplishments in the field of non-surgical spine care.
 Our success for spondylosis speaks volumes about our abilities, knowledge, and experience.
 In short, if you are diagnosed with spondylosis and need treatments, we are your best option in Malaysia.
 Our proven method of spine care is a testament to the level of research-based, the non-surgical treatment you can expect from the Chiropractic Specialty Center.

 Our aim in the treatment of spondylosis is not just symptom relief, but also correction.
-As such, we offer targeted, diagnosis-based treatments through the combined efforts of Best Clinical Physiotherapists, World-Class Research-Based Chiropractors, and advanced spine technology.
+As such, we offer targeted, diagnosis-based treatments through the combined efforts of Best Clinical Physical Therapists, World-Class Research-Based Chiropractors, and advanced spine technology.
 Our go-to method for this degenerative spine disorder is the best-targeted and diagnosis-specific method as offered through NSD therapy®.

 Non-surgical treatments offered through NSD therapy® is not a single method of care, but an integrative method of spine care enabled through advanced spine technology and backed by research.
 To date, NSD Therapy® provides the most holistic means of treatment for spondylosis.
 Don’t just take our word for it, visit our center to discover what makes our methods better.